Tab10id/redmine_asset_pipeline/README.md

-Redmine Asset Pipeline plugin
+Redmine Plugin Asset Pipeline plugin
 =============================

-This plugin adds asset pipeline awesomeness to Redmine and Redmine plugins.
+This plugin adds asset pipeline features to Redmine and Redmine plugins.

 For who ?
 ---------